OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 <div class="info" markdown="1">

-ODC offers [secure gateways](../secure-gateway.md) to connect your apps to private data and services that aren't accessible through the internet.
-Since an external database is usually hosted in a private network, using a secure gateway ensures security.
+ODC offers [private gateways](../private-gateway.md) to connect your apps to private data and services that aren't accessible through the internet.
+Since an external database is usually hosted in a private network, using a private gateway ensures security.

 </div>